 For the 5777 school year there will be an emphasis on family education with four exciting, interactive, and inter-generational Yom Mishpacha sessions.
 These sessions are designed to enable students to learn in same-age learning circles while parents engage in study together.
 Students and parents come back together to discuss a topic, create a project, or participate in a mitzvah project based on their study sessions.
 Studying together as a family, among peers, and with other parents increases community and builds a strong Jewish identity.
 This year Yom Mishpacha sessions will center around holidays: Sukkot, Tu B’Shevat, Purim, and exploring the Sholshim Regalim (the pilgrimage holidays) at Pesach time.

 Hebrew School, Grades 4-7/8

 Hebrew is a fundamental skill that is essential for our students’ full participation in Jewish life.
 By the time they are finished with our Hebrew School program, we expect them to be accurate and fluent Hebrew readers, familiar with the structure of the Shabbat evening and morning services and the content of key blessings and prayers, and skilled at reading and chanting Torah so that they can participate in services as adult members of the congregation.

 Bar/Bat Mitzvah Preparation

 Students preparing for bar and bat mitzvah spend their final year of Hebrew School with the Rabbi.
-In that class they learn to read their Torah and haftarah portions and master the cantillation system.
-Six months prior to the bar/bat mitzvah service, students will begin meeting privately with the Rabbi to work on the d’var Torah.
+In that class they add to their knowledge of the Shabbat morning prayers, and prepare their Torah and Haftarah portions while also mastering the trope (cantillation system).
+They will also meet privately with the Rabbi to write their own d’var Torah.